 What I love the most about working at HPIS Consulting, Inc?

 Every time a prospective client says “we’ve been looking for someone like you.
 You have the right mix of compliance experience and you are schooled in how to design training programs.”
 To which, I respond, “and I’ve been looking for you.
 We are a perfect match for each other!”

-I partner with VPs, Directors, Senior Managers and PMOs (Project Management Office) to ensure complex human performance solutions strategically transfer back on the job to improve business unit performance and meet regulatory commitments.
-I utilize the technical tools of project management: planning, monitoring, tracking, managing changes, adjusting to shifting priorities and timely sponsor decisions.
-And deploy the art of collaboration with System Owners and Department SMEs by using facilitation, negotiation, communication and resolving conflict skills set while managing stakeholders’ expectations for project success.
+Vivian partners with VPs, Directors, Senior Managers and PMOs (Project Management Office) to ensure complex human performance solutions strategically transfer back on the job to improve business unit performance and meet regulatory commitments.
+She utilizes the technical tools of project management: planning, monitoring, tracking, managing changes, adjusting to shifting priorities and timely sponsor decisions.
+And deploys the art of collaboration with System Owners and Department SMEs by using facilitation, negotiation, communication and resolving conflict skills set while managing stakeholders’ expectations for project success.

 * GMP/QSR Compliance

 * Database Management